kilroy-tech/TwitterAgentServer/README.md

 # TwitterAgentServer
-Simple RESTful API for Kilroy to call for Twitter scraping services
+Simple RESTful API for apps to call for Twitter scraping services

 TwitterAgentServer is a straightforward express.js application that is designed as a friendly wrapper around the [agent-twitter-client](https://github.com/elizaOS/agent-twitter-client) library.
 It presents simple REST API endpoints